microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ```

 ## Step 1 - Save Sample Resources
+To begin, you are going to populate your FHIR service with different FHIR Resources.

+### Exercise Task

 1. Go to Postman, open the FHIR Search collection provided in Challenge-01.
 There is a request titled "Step 1 - Save Sample Resource Bundle".
 Send this bundle to your FHIR service using the `fhir-service` Postman environment that you created in Challenge-01.
 This will save some Resources that future requests in this challenge require.